sushantonwork/CodeForge/README.md

-# Trinity Build – AI-Powered Web App Builder
+# CodeForge – AI-Powered Web App Builder

-Trinity Build is an AI-powered platform that allows users to effortlessly create stunning, AI-generated websites and web applications.
-With intelligent automation and seamless customization, Trinity Build is the future of web design.
+CodeForge is an AI-powered platform that allows users to effortlessly create stunning, AI-generated websites and web applications.
+With intelligent automation and seamless customization.

 ## Features